jhdavis8/sunset-melee/README.md

 ### How to run the game:
-The game runs the same if you run vui the console or GUI
+The game runs the same if you run via the console or GUI

 To run the game via console set the Object if UI to be UIText in the Controller Class
 ```java